 How Cato Is Funded

 In order to maintain its independence, the Cato Institute accepts no government funding.
-Cato receives approximately 80 percent of its funding through tax-deductible contributions from individuals, many of which are responding to informative direct mail solicitations and program updates.
+Cato receives approximately 80 percent of its funding through tax-deductible contributions from individuals, many of whom are responding to informative direct mail solicitations and program updates.
 The remainder of its support comes from foundations, corporations, and the sale of books and publications.

 Cato’s Resources & Outreach